 To this day, many people are still unimpressed with the banking industry.
 In fact, only 27% surveyed were confident in banks in 2016, according to the poll.
 Major news like the Wells Fargo fake-account scandal hasn’t helped either, leaving customers wondering where else to turn.

 As more and more customers have grown dissatisfied with traditional banks, challenger banks have rose to the occasion.

 With no physical branches and lower overhead costs, these online- and mobile-only banks can offer better products with lower fees.
 For younger generations, these features are appealing.
 For example, in 2016, FICO found that Millennials are two to three times more likely to switch banks than other generations.
-The company also found that 45% of Millennials cited high fees as their reason for switching to a new bank.
+The company also found that 45% of Millennials cited high fees as their reason for switching to a new bank account.

 Some of the earlier challenger banks included Simple and Moven.
 Simple, founded in 2009, started offering its mobile banking service in 2012.
 Up until it was acquired by BBVA in 2014, many considered Simple to be a sort of anti-bank.
 Meanwhile, Moven launched in 2011 as Movenbank and dubbed itself “the first everyday cardless bank,” using mobile payments technology that was still in its infancy.

 As a result of these features and no fees, Chime is now the U.S. leader in the challenger banking segment.
-In the past four years alone, more than 750,000 Chime bank accounts have been opened with more than $2.5 billion in transaction volume.
+In the past four years alone, more than 750,000 Chime accounts have been opened with more than $2.5 billion in transaction volume.